 From dealing with mergers and acquisitions to cyber-security and sustainability, you will be learning constantly as a board director.
 This huge opportunity to upskill will give you a deeper understanding of a range of topics; there may even be the opportunity to get further training or certifications in some areas.

 A role on your company’s board will show your professional credibility, is a public endorsement of your expertise, and is an impressive addition to your CV and to your LinkedIn profile.
 Dr Peterson says it will increase your profile significantly and likely make you a public figure within the business.

 Of course, board service as an executive will help you become a better executive in your day job too.
 You’ll get to understand how the board can help you as a management team, while knowing what they will question will make you a more productive and impactful member of the executive.
 You may also come into contact with board directors who work for other organisations, and learn how those organisations manage their business and competitive landscapes.

 Finally, with all this new knowledge, you will know just what to ask and who to ask.
-That will help you to become a key contributor to board discussions as well as in your everyday work.
+That will become a key contributor to board discussions as well as in your everyday work.